UniversalDependencies/docs/workgroups/newdoc/simple_noun_phrases.md

 ## Classifiers

+A `clf` (classifier) is a word which accompanies a noun in certain grammatical contexts.

 ## Nominal Modifiers

 An `nmod` is a nominal phrase modifying the head of another nominal phrase, with or without a special case marker.
 Treebanks may optionally use `nmod:poss` to distinguish non-adpositional possessives.